friism/docker.github.io/docker-for-aws/persistent-data-volumes.md

 Here all replicas/tasks of the service `ping1` share the same persistent volume `sharedvol1` mounted at `/shareddata` path within the container.
 Docker Swarm takes care of interacting with the Cloudstor plugin to make sure the common backing store is mounted on all nodes in the swarm where tasks of the service are scheduled.
 Each task needs to make sure they don't write concurrently on the same file at the same time and cause corruptions since the volume is shared.

+All replicas/tasks running the service `ping1` share the same persistent volume `sharedvol1` mounted at `/shareddata` path within containers.
+Docker Swarm takes care of interacting with the Cloudstor plugin to make sure the common backing store is mounted on all nodes in the swarm where tasks of the service are scheduled.
+Each task needs to make sure they don't write concurrently on the same file at the same time and cause corruptions since the volume is shared.

-With the above example, you can make sure that the volume is indeed shared by logging into one of the containers in one swarm node, writing to a file under `/shareddata/` and reading the file under `/shareddata/` from another container (in the same node or a different node).
+With the above example, you can check that the volume is indeed shared by logging into one of the containers in one swarm node, writing to a file under `/shareddata/` and reading the file under `/shareddata/` from another container (in the same node or on a different node).

 ### Use a unique volume per task: